Age needs one voice. Now it has:

 The UK State Pension is complicated, involves high levels of means-testing and results in low levels of support for many who have had limited employment opportunties due, for example, to caring responsibilities or low income levels.
 There have been some positive changes which have made it easier for women and carers to build up State Pensions and Age UK strongly support the Government's decision to link increases in the basic State Pension to the higher of increases in earnings, prices (CPI), or 2.5% - the triple guarantee.

 Age UK supports the aim of a simpler fairer pension that would reduce means-testing and provide a clearer platform for saving.
 Our sumission to the Work and Pensions Select Commitee sets out our view including the importance of the level being high enough to meet the aims and the need for adequate protection during the transition.
 We are also emphasising the importance of looking at the needs of current pensioners who are not covered by the proposals.
-(Note that it was written before the announcement to bring forward the date of introduction to April 2016).
+(Note that at the time the paper was written it was expected that the changes would start in April 2017 but this was brought forward to April 2016).

 Read our submission on state pension reform